sonphantrung/AIHubDocs-en/assets/RVC/Local/Applio.md

 - Because of its user-friendly experience & active development, it's considered to be one of the best forks.

-- It also has a <u>[cloud version](https://colab.research.google.com/github/iahispano/applio/blob/master/assets/Applio.ipynb)</u>, in case you don't meet the minimum requirements to run it locally.
+- It also has a <u>[cloud version](https://colab.research.google.com/github/iahispano/applio/blob/master/assets/Applio.ipynb)</u>, in case you don't meet the requirements to run it locally.
 ‎
 #### Pros & Cons :icon-tasklist:
 ==- *Learn more*